Developer Quickstart

 schema on db

 and install vocabularies there, will be shut down automatically after successfully done its jobs.
+The execution time for omop-lite

 Docker will mount the app/api